The International Space Station (ISS) is mankind’s only permanently manned outpost. In low-Earth orbit it circles the Earth every 90 minutes.

 The Russian Soyuz is the latest in a family of spacecraft that has successfully flown over 120 times in a row.
 It is able to accommodate three people and is currently the only spacecraft able to transport either private or professional astronauts to the International Space Station.
 It launches four times per year on the Soyuz booster rocket.

-Boeing is developing the CST-100 STARLINER spacecraft as the new generation of American made spacecraft.
-Development is proceeding well, and test flights are scheduled to begin in early 2019.
+Boeing is developing the STARLINER spacecraft as the new generation of American made spacecraft.
+Development is proceeding well, and crewed test flights are scheduled for 2021.
 Space Adventures has the rights to market seats to private individuals once operational flights to the International Space Station begin.